 Before we proceed, it is important to remember that the same Brodmann area numbers in humans and primates often do not translate to other species.
 In addition, these Brodmann areas have been widely redefined, discussed, debated, and refined exhaustively based on cytoarchitecture, cortical functions, and brain plasticity.

-The Brodmann areas were initially based on the cytoarchitectural organization of neurons in the cerebral cortex observed to be in distinct groups once the cells were stained using the Nissl method (which consists of basic dyes, notably staining the rough endoplasmic reticulum—also known as Nissl substance—dark blue).
+The Brodmann areas were initially based on the cytoarchitectural organization of neurons in the cerebral cortex.
+Specifically, it was observed that they were organized in distinct groups once the cells were stained using the Nissl method (which consists of basic dyes, notably staining the rough endoplasmic reticulum—also known as Nissl substance—dark blue).
 Many of these areas of distinct neuronal organization have since been correlated to various cortical functions.

 Since there are 52 distinct Brodmann regions, only a few of the major regions will be further elaborated in this article.
 However, a list of all areas defined can be found below for reference.